As we continue enjoying our post-Covid freedoms, what better way to reconnect with family and friends than by celebrating National Picnic Week 2023!

 - In the UK, it’s (weather dependent) rapidly becoming National Picnic Week.
 You could always have an indoor picnic instead!

 - Fortnum & Mason, the London department store, claims to have invented the Scotch egg in 1738.
 They still sell them today.

 - Picnic food is as popular as it’s ever been.
 In 2012, an average of ten grams of meat pies and sausage rolls were consumed per person per week.

 What is National Picnic Week?

-National Picnic Week was started to encourage people to stop work, gather friends and family together and do something fun.
-After the very strange and difficult year we have all had there couldn’t be a better excuse to plan more get-togethers than National Picnic Week 2021!
+National Picnic Week was started to encourage people to stop work, gather friends and family, and do something fun.
+After the very strange and difficult year, we have all had, there couldn’t be a better excuse to plan more get-togethers than National Picnic Week 2023!

 When the weather is right, picnicking is one of the UK’s most enjoyable summer traditions.
 It’s also a great way of taking advantage of any open spaces in your local area over the warmer months of the year.

 National Picnic Week was started over a decade ago, and National Picnic Week 2023 promises to be the best year yet!
 It attracts press from Sky, local and national radio, and many national newspapers and food companies.
 You can get more details at www.nationalpicnicweek.co.uk.

 A final note…

 Before you head off on your picnic for National Picnic Week 2023, please consider our Picnic Code…